One of the most stunning debuts I've ever read ... every word is near perfect

 On the back of that I gained agent representation through Curtis Brown Australia; the novel was sold at auction to Pan Macmillan in August 2015 as part of a three-book deal.
 The Dry has since been sold in separate three-book deals to Flatiron Books in the US and Little, Brown in the UK, as well as being sold for translation in more than 20 territories.

-I'm currently working on a novel – Force of Nature – due out in Australia in October 2017, and in the US and UK the following year.
+My second novel, Force of Nature, is out now in Australia and will be released in the US and UK in early 2018.
 The main character from The Dry, Aaron Falk, returns and the book is once again based in Australia, but in a different setting.
 It is similar in tone and feel to The Dry, with a crime and mystery element.
-The book will build on Falk's character but can be read in its own right rather than as a direct sequel.
+The book builds on Falk's character but can be read in its own right rather than as a direct sequel.

 I firmly believe writing is a skill that can be taught and learnt.
 Some people will find it comes more naturally than others but, like any other creative skill such as painting and dancing, most people benefit from expert tuition and advice.